 - Operating System: All

-Driver Error compensation is only relevant in cases when recording audio, where the recording track's monitor is set to "Off".
+- Driver Error Compensation is only applied if the monitor on the recording track is set to "off".
 If monitoring AND recording on a track where the monitor is set to "In" or "Auto", then Driver Error Compensation is not applied.

 Audio interfaces using their own native Core Audio or ASIO Drivers

-Interfaces running in Native mode report accurate latency values, meaning that if you use one of these devices there should be no need to adjust Driver Error Compensation.
+Interfaces running in Native mode report accurate latency values, meaning that there should be no need to adjust Driver Error Compensation.

 Class-compliant audio interfaces

-Interfaces running in class compliant mode report latencies inaccurately.
-For these devices, Driver Error Compensation should be correctly tested and set in Live's Audio preferences.
+Interfaces running in class compliant mode (which use the built-in driver of the system itself) report latencies inaccurately, therefore Driver Error Compensation should be used.

 Mac and PC built-in soundcards do not report latencies accurately.
-Not only are they inaccurately reported, but the latency value grows as the buffer size increases.
-When using these soundcards, Driver Error Compensation should be correctly tested and set in Live's Audio preferences.
+Not only are they inaccurately reported, but the latency value grows as the buffer size increases, therefore Driver Error Compensation should be used.

-Live has a built-in lesson including a specifically calibrated set which allows you to set Driver Error Compensation correctly.
+Live has a built-in lesson including a specifically calibrated set which allows you to set Driver Error Compensation.
 For the lesson you will need a cable and an audio interface with at least one physical input and output.
 This can be found in the help view:

-Note 2: The Driver Error Compensation amount is only correct at the buffer size and sample rate used when testing.
-If either of these change, then it needs to be calculated again and adjusted.
+The Driver Error Compensation value can be positive or negative, depending on the specific offset needed.
+The value is only correct at the buffer size and sample rate used when testing.
+If either of these change then it needs to be calculated again and adjusted.